 Enter the percentage you wish to charge as a convenience fee for credit/debit card transactions.
 This percentage will be added on the Pay Now page.
 Then, select an income account for the fee.

-If you have a Stripe payment gateway used for tuition and fees, you can check to enable recurring payments for tuition and fees.
+Choose what kind of recurring online payments to permit using the drop-down.
 You can also enter optional text for an email to be sent to the payer every time you charge a recurring payment.
+Read more about recurring payments.

 Step three: Financial > Settings > Payment Gateways